shah-zeb-naveed/data-structures-and-algorithms/README.md

   - 1st option: normayll when we have different starting points such as in labelling connected components
   - 2nd option: when we have multiple decisions to make within a single call

-# Matrix:
-- **Number of diagonals in a matrix are (ROWS + COLS - 1)**
-- In matrices, for time complexity, we may not be allowed to go back to the parent cell so branches might actually be branches minus 1.
-- For intermediate calculations, create a temporary matrix but it will take more space
-- Try to use sentinel values:
-- To assign IDs of components
-- Indicators etc.
-  - In matrice traversals, if wanna go to point B from A. It is the same as going to A from B.
-- Grouping cells in a 2D Matrix:
-  - Left-to-right diagonal: r + c
-  - Right-to-left diagonal: c - r
-  - Boxes of size k: (r // k, c // k)
-- In some cases, you might need an additional matrix with similar dimensions to store intermediate results for 2D matrix problems.
-- Evaluate if using the input matrix directly is feasible and allowed.

 # Greedy Algorithms:
 - Greedy problems usually look like Find minimum number of something to do something or Find maximum number of something to fit in some conditions, and typically propose an unsorted input.
 - The idea of greedy algorithm is to pick the locally optimal move at each step, that will lead to the globally optimal solution.
-- How to prove that your greedy algorithm provides globally optimal solution?
-Usually you could use the proof by contradiction.
+- How to prove that your greedy algorithm provides globally optimal solution?  proof by contradiction.

 # Dynamic Programming